OpenEvalProject/evals/manuscripts/elife-79405/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/00t3r8h32 Institute of Neurobiology, Center of Brain Behavior & Metabolism, University of Lübeck Lübeck Germany
+1. Institute of Neurobiology, Center of Brain Behavior & Metabolism, University of Lübeck Lübeck Germany ([ROR:00t3r8h32](https://ror.org/00t3r8h32))
-2. https://ror.org/056d84691 Department of Medical Biochemistry and Biophysics, Karolinska Institute Stockholm Sweden
+2. Department of Medical Biochemistry and Biophysics, Karolinska Institute Stockholm Sweden ([ROR:056d84691](https://ror.org/056d84691))
-3. https://ror.org/036rp1748 Department of Physiology, Institute of Bioscience, University of Sāo Paulo Sāo Paulo Brazil
+3. Department of Physiology, Institute of Bioscience, University of Sāo Paulo Sāo Paulo Brazil ([ROR:036rp1748](https://ror.org/036rp1748))
-4. https://ror.org/03pnv4752 Australian Centre for Health Services Innovation and Centre for Healthcare Transformation, School of Public Health and Social Work, Faculty of Health, Queensland University of Technology Kelvin Grove Australia
+4. Australian Centre for Health Services Innovation and Centre for Healthcare Transformation, School of Public Health and Social Work, Faculty of Health, Queensland University of Technology Kelvin Grove Australia ([ROR:03pnv4752](https://ror.org/03pnv4752))
-5. https://ror.org/01tvm6f46 Institute of Experimental and Clinical Pharmacology, University Hospital Schleswig-Holstein Kiel Germany
+5. Institute of Experimental and Clinical Pharmacology, University Hospital Schleswig-Holstein Kiel Germany ([ROR:01tvm6f46](https://ror.org/01tvm6f46))
-6. https://ror.org/00rqy9422 School of Biomedical Sciences, Faculty of Medicine, University of Queensland Brisbane Australia
+6. School of Biomedical Sciences, Faculty of Medicine, University of Queensland Brisbane Australia ([ROR:00rqy9422](https://ror.org/00rqy9422))
-7. https://ror.org/00t3r8h32 Center of Brain Behavior & Metabolism, Institute for Endocrinology and Diabetes – Molecular Endocrinology, University of Lübeck Lübeck Germany
+7. Center of Brain Behavior & Metabolism, Institute for Endocrinology and Diabetes – Molecular Endocrinology, University of Lübeck Lübeck Germany ([ROR:00t3r8h32](https://ror.org/00t3r8h32))

 † Corresponding author

 ## Abstract

 Diurnal (i.e., 24 hr) physiological rhythms depend on transcriptional programs controlled by a set of circadian clock genes/proteins.
 Systemic factors like humoral and neuronal signals, oscillations in body temperature, and food intake align physiological circadian rhythms with external time.
 Thyroid hormones (THs) are major regulators of circadian clock target processes such as energy metabolism, but little is known about how fluctuations in TH levels affect the circadian coordination of tissue physiology.
-In this study, a high triiodothyronine (T 3 ) state was induced in mice by supplementing T 3 in the drinking water, which affected body temperature, and oxygen consumption in a time-of-day-dependent manner.
-A 24-hr transcriptome profiling of liver tissue identified 37 robustly and time independently T 3 -associated transcripts as potential TH state markers in the liver.
+In this study, a high triiodothyronine (T3) state was induced in mice by supplementing T3 in the drinking water, which affected body temperature, and oxygen consumption in a time-of-day-dependent manner.
+A 24-hr transcriptome profiling of liver tissue identified 37 robustly and time independently T3-associated transcripts as potential TH state markers in the liver.
 Such genes participated in xenobiotic transport, lipid and xenobiotic metabolism.
-We also identified 10–15% of the liver transcriptome as rhythmic in control and T 3 groups, but only 4% of the liver transcriptome (1033 genes) were rhythmic across both conditions – amongst these, several core clock genes.
+We also identified 10–15% of the liver transcriptome as rhythmic in control and T3 groups, but only 4% of the liver transcriptome (1033 genes) were rhythmic across both conditions – amongst these, several core clock genes.
 In-depth rhythm analyses showed that most changes in transcript rhythms were related to mesor (50%), followed by amplitude (10%), and phase (10%).
 Gene set enrichment analysis revealed TH state-dependent reorganization of metabolic processes such as lipid and glucose metabolism.
-At high T 3 levels, we observed weakening or loss of rhythmicity for transcripts associated with glucose and fatty acid metabolism, suggesting increased hepatic energy turnover.
-In summary, we provide evidence that tonic changes in T 3 levels restructure the diurnal liver metabolic transcriptome independent of local molecular circadian clocks.
+At high T3 levels, we observed weakening or loss of rhythmicity for transcripts associated with glucose and fatty acid metabolism, suggesting increased hepatic energy turnover.
+In summary, we provide evidence that tonic changes in T3 levels restructure the diurnal liver metabolic transcriptome independent of local molecular circadian clocks.

 ## Introduction